-For example, in 2009, EPA investigated the company after complaints of storing hazardous chemicals and materials.
+In 2009, the Environmental Protection Agency investigated the company after complaints of storing hazardous chemicals and materials.
 Prior to the investigation, workers at Frontier were exposed to asbestos on a daily basis as almost every material at the job site contained asbestos.

 Throughout most of the 1900s, Frontier used asbestos in almost every product and part in its facilities.
-In extreme weather, the company would use asbestos for insulation.
-Being an oil company, Frontier also needed something that would help resist chemicals.
+Asbestos was used for insulation to protect against heat and fire and as a material that resisted chemical reactions.